- Rod C. Taylor, Ph.D.

 Practice what you preach.
 You should not expect those around you to do what you will not do yourself.
 Especially if you are a leader, demonstrate some vulnerability and talk to others about some of your own risks and failures and what you learned from them.

-In our current crisis, agility and flexibility is crucial to our continued professional and personal health—and it will be that way for some time.
+In our current business climate, agility and flexibility is crucial to our continued professional and personal health—and it will be that way for the foreseeable future.
 So, rather than lamenting all the new things we may have to learn or the new skill sets we may need to acquire for the short term, let's embrace this time as a chance to develop or improve upon a growth mindset.
-That's a skill set that will serve us long after this crisis is resolved and it will help us in future ones as well.

 Want to take a deeper dive in Growth Mindset?
 Check out PLC's Growth Mindset Program.